Keyclic/docs-en/members.rst

 This role adds the following possibilities :

 - Being listed by admins,
-- Receive an assignment to an intervention,
+- Receive an assignment to an operation,
-- Edit an intervention (if assigned to said member) : change name, add pictures, change state, etc.
+- Edit an operation (if assigned to said member) : change name, add pictures, change state, etc.

 All members share those rights and other may stack if the member has more roles.